 As a member of this health plan, you will usually receive the highest benefit level (your in-network benefits) only when you obtain covered services from a covered provider who participates in your PPO health care network.
-There are few times when this health plan will provide in-network benefits for covered services you receive from a covered provider who does not participate in your PPO network.
+There are a few times when this health plan will provide in-network benefits for covered services you receive from a covered provider who does not participate in your PPO network.
 These few situations are described below in this section.
-If you receive covered services from a covered provider who does not participate in-network benefits only when:
+If you receive covered services from a covered provider who does not participate in your PPO health care network, you will receive in-network benefits only when: